hrushikesh2k1/shell-scripting-projects/README.md

 # shell-scripting-projects
-Shell scripts used DevOps Engineer in their day routine.
+Shell scripts used by DevOps Engineer in their day routine.
 This repo is under progress.